Sir James Wallace

 Serving in the Channel, he captured the French corvette Hussard 18 off Ushant on 5 July 1780, and burned the grounded Légére 36 off the Loire on 15 July 1780.
 That night he also took the celebrated frigate Belle Poule 32, whose famous captain Chevalier de Kergariou Coatlès was mortally wounded in the action.
 During September he joined the Channel fleet campaign, which ran from June-December, and he was also with Vice-Admiral George Darby’s fleet that relieved Gibraltar on 12 April 1781.
 During the return voyage home chased the Actif 74, actually getting to grips with her on 14 May, but being beaten off with the loss of twenty-six killed and sixty-four wounded.
 Unfortunately the rest of the British fleet failed to prevent the Frenchman fleeing to Brest, which circumstances were much to the detriment of Vice-Admiral Darby.
 The Nonsuch was subsequently with the Channel fleet from 10 September, the bulk of the fleet being at sea in the campaign from June-December 1781.

-He remained unemployed from until 1793 bar a short period in command of the new Swiftsure 74 which he commissioned in June 1790 during the Nookta Sound dispute , prior to paying off in September of the following year.
+He remained unemployed until 1793 bar a short period in command of the new Swiftsure 74 which he commissioned in June 1790 during the Spanish Armament, prior to paying off in September 1791 at the end of the Russian Armament.
 His life was not without excitement though, for in June 1783 he brought to trial the Warrior’s lieutenant of marines, Charles Bourne, who had falsely accused him of tyrannical and oppressive behaviour in a dispute which had led to Wallace being assaulted with a stick outside the Admiralty.

 In January 1793 he was appointed to the Monarch 74, joining Rear-Admiral Alan Gardner’s West Indian campaign which commenced on 26 March 1793, participating in the attack on Martinique, and returning home with the admiral at the end of the year.

 Wallace died in Gloucester Place, Portman Square, London on 6 March 1803.
 He was buried at Hanworth, Middlesex, having lived at Hanworth House for some twenty years.